sumbad/template-literals-loader/README.md

 If you want to use this module with new browsers you can just setting webpack.
-If you will use it with old ES5 only support browsers you have to include babel loader or some other ES6 loader that supports template strings.
+If you will use it with old ES5 only support browsers you have to include babel loader or some other ES2015 loader that supports template strings.

-**webpack.config.js for ES5 support**
+**webpack.config.js**  for ES5 support
 ``` javascript
 ...
 {